guillaumeblanc/ozz-animation/_documentation/getting_started.md

 cmake --build ./
 {% endhighlight %}

 ozz-animation libraries and samples will be built by default.
+Unit tests aren't built by default, to lower build time.

 Build options
 -------------

 All build options are listed in the project root [CMakeLists.txt file][link_src_build_options].
-They can be changed there, or when invoking cmake with -D argument, ex -Dozz_build_samples=1
+They can be changed there, or when invoking cmake with -D argument.
+As an example, to setup unit tests build directives:

+{% highlight bash %}
+cmake -Dozz_build_tests=1 ..
+{% endhighlight %}

 Using build help script
 -----------------------